Stop Taking Life For Granted

 This post is a tribute to a legend, a legacy and to the lives of those lost in the tragic helicopter crash.
 I wrote this to honor the memory of those we lost too soon.
 I hope this post will inspire others to live life with more compassion, empathy, and zest for what matters most to them.

 For those who want learn more about the character of Kobe Bryant listen to him from 2017 on Cal Fussman’s podcast Big Questions.
 Relistening to this episode made me realize why this is accident has hit me hard.
-Podcast allow people to be themselves unfiltered and Kobe resonated deeply in this podcast with me.
+Podcasts allow people to be themselves unfiltered and Kobe resonated deeply in this podcast with me.